 - Any Member informing the Company of the business of this Union shall be fined or suspended after a fair trial.

-Endorsed by the International Alliance of Theatrical Stage Employees, Moving Picture Technicians, Artists and Allied Crafts of the United States and Canada.
+Endorsed by the International Alliance of Theatrical Stage Employees, Moving Picture Technicians, Artists and Allied Crafts of the United States, its territories and Canada.

 Approved and endorsed on February 26th, 2020 by Matthew D. Loeb, International President.